Embassy Hill: Hill GH2

-After the deaths of Graham Hill, Tony Brise, Andy Smallman and Ray Brimble in November 1975, the GH2 project came to a halt.
+After the deaths of Graham Hill, Tony Brise, Andy Smallman and Ray Brimble on 29 November 1975, the GH2 project came to a halt.
 However, a GH2 was still built and is now in a British automobile museum.

-End of the team
+Embassy Hill plane crash

 On the evening of 29 November 1975 Graham Hill was piloting an Embassy Hill Piper Aztec light aircraft from France to London.
 His passengers were team manager Ray Brimble, team driver Tony Brise, designer Andy Smallman and mechanics Terry Richards and Tony Alcock.
 They were returning from Circuit Paul Ricard where they had been testing the Hill GH2 car being prepared for 1976.
 They were due to land at Elstree Airfield before onward travel to London to attend a party.
 Shortly before 10pm the plane hit trees beside a golf course at Arkley in thick fog.
 In the ensuing crash and fire everyone on board was killed.
 As the team now only consisted of Allan Turner, the deputy team manager, and two mechanics it was impossible to continue.
 Most of the team's assets were purchased by Walter Wolf and merged with those of Hesketh Racing and Williams to form Wolf's new team.